Betest/buy2u/README.md

 # buy2u
-fronend project for product of moment 3
+frontend project for product of moment 3